amitxv/PC-Tuning/docs/post-install.md

     - The browser should be disabled instead of uninstalled to retain the WebView runtime

     - Download [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) and navigate to the ``Everything`` section then search for *"edge"*.
-Disable everything that shows up
+Disable every item that appears in the filtered results

     - Updating the browser will revert some changes made in the previous step.
 You can ensure that it does not update if it is opened accidentally with the command below.
 Ensure that there aren't any hidden Microsoft Edge process running in Task Manager